jaimetur/PhotoMigrator/README.md

 >[!NOTE]
 >## <span style="color:green">Synology Photos Support</span>
 >From version 2.0.0 onwards, the script can connect to your Synology NAS and login into Synology Photos App with your credentials.
-The credentials need to be loaded from 'CONFIG.ini' file and will have this format:
+The credentials need to be loaded from 'Config.ini' file and will have this format:
 >
->>#### <span style="color:green">Example 'CONFIG.ini' for Synology Photos:</span>
+>>#### <span style="color:green">Example 'Config.ini' for Synology Photos:</span>
 >>
 >>```
 >># Configuration for Synology Photos